bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+They are pretty close to the same.
+I think the main difference is that `.map` automatically returns a new array.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function is a function that takes another function as an argument.
+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?

+closures are created every time a function is created

 4. Describe the four rules of the 'this' keyword.

+Is the function called by new ?
+Is the function called by call() , apply() , or bind() ?
+Is the function called as a method, ie: obj. func() ?
+Is the function called in the global scope?
+If strict mode is enabled, return undefined .
+Otherwise, return the global object, ie: window .

 5. Why do we need super() in an extended class?

+The super keyword refers to the parent class.
+It is used to call the constructor of the parent class and to access the parent's properties and methods.

 ### Task 1 - Project Set up